Chickens With Worms and Deworming Chickens

 Even though many flock-keepers swear by it as a wormer, it does not work.
 The minute a hen pecks up some DE, it comes in contact with the saliva in the hen’s beak.
 Then, as it travels through the digestive tract, it comes in contact with other fluids.
 In its saturated state, it is totally ineffective against internal parasites.
 If it did have the ability to desiccate worms inside a chicken’s body, it would also desiccate the internal organs of the chicken.
 I am not aware of any conclusive, reproducible clinical studies demonstrating that DE works against worms.

-Pumpkin Seeds, Apple Cider Vinegar, Cabbage, Garlic and So On
+Apple Cider Vinegar, Cabbage, Garlic and So On

 Dewormers Proven To Be Effective